 * Read to the children from your Bible.
 I like to do this at the beginning of the day - often while the children eat breakfast or while they color - both of which seem to improve their listening skills.
 I have recently taken to reading from the book of Proverbs.
 It seems there are fewer challenging words in this book, plus it's packed with excellent advice for children.
 We either proceed or follow this Bible reading with prayer.

 * Read to them from a storybook Bible.
 Our favorites are The Big Picture Story Bible (for the youngest) and The Jesus Storybook Bible.
 Both do a great job of revealing Jesus in both the Old and New Testaments.
 We also read vintage The Bible Story (by Arthur S. Maxwell); this series does the best job of covering almost all the stories in the Bible than any other children's Bible storybook I've seen.
+(Although I dislike all the assumptions the author makes about Jesus' pre-ministry years.
+I just edit this as I read, though.)

 * Have them read from their Bible.
 For beginning readers, the Hear Me Read Bible is a nice choice.
 For readers who are a little more advanced, Zonderkidz publishes individual "I Can Read" leveled books that are Bible stories.
 More advanced readers should do fine with an NIV or NIrV translation of the Bible.